AmandaCIdev/full-stack-capstone/README.md

 ## User Experience (UX)

-Applying fundamental UX principles, we initially focused on devising a strategy by identifying the target audience and determining the features that would offer them the most value.
+Applying fundamental UX principles, I initially focused on devising a strategy by identifying the target audience and determining the features that would offer them the most value.

 The intended users of "iCreate" ADD community.

-The target audience for 'iCreate' are: ADD
+The target audience for 'iCreate' are: ADD UX

 - A wide range of students on campus, spanning various age groups, with a predominant presence of individuals interested in wellness.
 - Attendees seeking inspiration and guidance in maintaining their physical and mental well-being through campus events.